 Show Google which language(s) you're targeting through hreflang — or language — meta tags.
 (In HTML, ‘href’ stands for ‘hypertext reference’ and is used to code all HTML links, while ‘lang’ is short for language.)

-Although Google recommends using separate URLs for content in different languages, we have adapted to deal with dynamic, personalised content, where a website recognises where a user’s IP address is located, and automatically displays relevant content and language.
+Although Google recommends using separate URLs for content in different languages, we have adapted to deal with dynamic, personalized content, where a website recognizes where a user’s IP address is located, and automatically displays relevant content and language.
 So, if your site uses a dynamic structure, don’t worry about rewriting it.
 It will be found in online searches, and dynamic content providers won’t be disadvantaged.

 Don’t translate only the boilerplate text of your website while keeping the rest of your content in a single language (as often happens on pages featuring user-generated content such as forums).
 It may create a negative user experience, if the same content appears multiple times in search results with various boilerplate languages.

 Automated translations don’t always make sense and could harm customers’ perceptions of your site.
 Block search engines from crawling automatically translated pages on your site by using robots.txt.